phosphor-icons/figma/README.md

 ## Figma Plugin

+Browse, search, and copy into your project all from within Figma!
+To install, visit our [community page](https://www.figma.com/community/plugin/892854133443228626/Phosphor-Icons).

-### Raw Assets
+## Raw Assets

-Download our [asset kit](https://www.phosphoricons.com/assets/phosphor-icons.zip) to start working with Phosphor Icons in your designs.
+If you'd like to use the assets directly, you can download our [asset kit](https://www.phosphoricons.com/assets/phosphor-icons.zip).

 - **SVGs** – Individual icon SVGs, in both minified and original formats retaining design-time detail.
 - **Icon Font** – Use the icons as you would text, in print and other applications where full-fledged graphical elements are undesirable.